nizarf-cfai/agent-2.8/system_prompts/side_agent_parser.md

 - Keywords: "show", "open", "display", "go to", "navigate to", "view", "timeline", "panel".

 generate_task
-- The user wants an task creation, or data retrieval.
+- The query contains one of these keyword.
-- Keywords: "create task", "make plan", "pull data", "retrieve data".
+- Keywords: "create task", "pull data", "retrieve data".

 get_easl_answer
 - ONLY if the user explicitly says "EASL" OR "guideline".